pierrechristian/Austin-animal-shelter/README.md

 1) Rebalance or weight the data
 2) Perform grid-search cross-validation to find the optimal random forest parameters
-3) Compare the weighted f1 score between the different rebalance/data-weighting schemes to find the best model
+3) Compare the weighted f1 score on the holdout set (20%) between the different rebalance/data-weighting schemes to find the best model

 We will use three rebalancing/data-weighting schemes to handle the imbalanced dataset: